GuyMograbi/mograblog/src/posts/2011/08/disabling-a-button-link-with-j-query.md

 A really good solution would be to change the opacity to 0.4 and add "onclick" as required.
 This works great.

-And at first I used this technic in a Utils function... cool ain't it?
+And at first I used this technique in a Utils function... cool ain't it?

 However, soon enough, I had to have it as a JQuery prototype function (method).